mozilla/uniffi-rs/docs/adr/0000-whats-the-big-idea.md

 ### Option B: Move to using WebAssembly and wasm-bindgen

-The approach we've taken with rust components has many similarites to WebAssembly, particularly the [WebAssembly Interface Types](https://hacks.mozilla.org/2019/08/webassembly-interface-types/) proposal.
+The approach we've taken with rust components has many similarities to WebAssembly, particularly the [WebAssembly Interface Types](https://hacks.mozilla.org/2019/08/webassembly-interface-types/) proposal.
 We could try to use [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) to automatically generating bindings to our rust code, and rely on the portable nature of WebAssembly to run on multiple platforms.